Croatia: Energy

 610 km of crude oil pipelines serve Croatia, connecting the Rijeka oil terminal with refineries in Rijeka and Sisak, and several transhipment terminals.
 The system has a capacity of 20 million tonnes per year.
 The natural gas transportation system comprises 2113 km of trunk and regional pipelines, and more than 300 associated structures, connecting production rigs, the Okoli natural gas storage facility, 27 end-users and 37 distribution systems.
 Croatia also plays an important role in regional energy security.
 The floating liquefied natural gas import terminal off Krk island LNG Hrvatska commenced operations on 1 January 2021, positioning Croatia as a regional energy leader and contributing to diversification of Europe's energy supply.

 In 2010, Croatian energy production covered 85% of nationwide natural gas and 19% of oil demand.
 In 2016, Croatia's primary energy production involved natural gas (24.8%), hydropower (28.3%), crude oil (13.6%), fuelwood (27.6%), and heat pumps and other renewable energy sources (5.7%).
 In 2017, net total electrical power production reached 11,543 GWh, while it imported 12,157 GWh or about 40% of its electric power energy needs.

-Krško Nuclear Power Plant (Slovenia) supplies a large part of Croatian imports.
-50% is owned by Hrvatska elektroprivreda, providing 15% of Croatia's electricity.
+Croatia co-owns 50% of the Krško Nuclear Power Plant with neighboring Slovenia.
+This power plant supplies a large part of Croatian imports and provides 15% of the nation's electricity.
+According to Eurostat in 2026, Croatia has the highest quantity of water resources per capita in the EU (30,000 m^{3}).